sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ### (Optional) Create a Mirror Repository
 To use a mirror repository, you create a mirror repository as documented in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.

-Note: To be considered as a directory mirror by the system, the URL must end in a "/" directly before the SAS key.
+Note: To be considered as a directory mirror by the system, the URL must end with a "/" directly before the SAS key.

 You can then either:
-* Use the default method which downloads the install files directly from SAS.
+* Use the default method, which downloads the install files directly from SAS.

-* Upload the entire mirror to Azure blob storage as follows:
+* Upload the entire mirror to Azure blob storage.
+* Compress the folder and upload to an Azure blob or another storage location that is secure.

+### Upload the Entire Mirror to Azure Blob Storage
 1. Upload the mirror:
 ```
 az storage blob upload-batch --account-name "$STORAGE_ACCOUNT" --account-key "$STORAGEKEY" --destination "$SHARE_NAME" --destination-path "$SUBDIRECTORY_NAME" --source "$(pwd)"